prequel-dev/prequel-claude/README.md

 On install, Claude Code prompts for the two `userConfig` values: `environment` (`dev` or `prod`) and `jwt_token`.
 The token is stored as a sensitive credential — see [Configuration storage](#how-configuration-is-stored) below.

-The `jwt_token` can be created through the web UI: https://app-beta.prequel.dev/api-tokens.
+The `jwt_token` can be created through the web UI: https://app-beta.prequel.dev/api-tokens (or https://app-dev.prequel.dev/api-tokens for development environment).

 Choose the `"viewer"` role for the token, this is sufficient for MCP and the plugin functionality.